certificationy/flashcards/README.md

 $trainingSession->update(FlashCard::GOOD_KNOWLEDGE); // the level of selected flashcard was decreased of 1
 ```
 You can see a training like a randomised list of weighted items, the more you need to learn a card, the more it appears.

+## ROADMAP for 1.0

+* Add adaptor to use the packs from certificationy
+* Provide a minimalist database implementation system
+* Create a "ready to use" web application to learn
+* Create a console application or update ``certificationy-cli`` (to be discussed)